Gary W. Moorman, Professor of Plant Pathology

 Rhizosphaeria needlecast on spruce.

-Cyclaneusma fruiting one pine.
-Aphid feeding injury (left) Cyclaneusma banding (right) on pine.
+Cyclaneusma fruiting on pine.
+Aphid feeding injury (left) Cyclaneusma banding (right).

 Dothistroma on pine (Photo courtesy of M. Concklin.)

 Notice: The user of this information assumes all risks for personal injury or property damage.